NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/eRSA Windows in the Cloud - user guide--DOCID87.md

 Windows applications in the NeCTAR Australian research cloud.
 We are currently trialling an approach where users can access Windows virtual machines (VMs) in the cloud using Remote Desktop.

-The service currently uses Windows trial licenses, and this service will be further developed as eRSA continues to explore licensing options with Microsoft.
+This is currently a pilot service which uses short-term Windows trial licenses, but eRSA will be providing a production service through a Microsoft Service Provider License Agreement (SPLA) in early 2016.

 eRSA staff will need to set up your Windows VM image for the cloud.
 Once the image